Review moderation is growing in importance as consumers, rightfully so, want more transparency, authenticity, and honesty in online reviews.

 Review moderation is about moderating which reviews you publish on your website and which you don’t, and making your reasoning clear through policies.
 If you aren’t displaying reviews on your website (publishing reviews on your website), we recommend you start.
 It’s an easy way to convert more website visitors into customers.

 How to Create an Online Review Policy

-Your online review policy is how you tell people how your business moderates reviews.
+Your online review policy is how you tell people how you moderate reviews.

 What to Say in Your Online Review Policy

 Your online review policy should tell website visitors how you collect reviews and how you moderate reviews (how you decide which reviews to display on your website).
-It’s where you tell people the reasons why a review would not be shown on your website.
 Consider this your content policy for reviews.
 For example, Google provides a list of prohibited and restricted content for Google Maps.

 Simply state the reasons why a review would not be shown on your website.
 For example:

 - Discriminatory content